 Aung Kyi, escaped victim of trafficking

-EJF’s investigations, and award-winning films, Slavery at Sea, Pirates and Slaves and Thailand’s Seafood Slaves have shone the global spotlight on these abuses, garnering international media attention, as well as greater scrutiny by businesses and policy-makers worldwide.
+EJF’s investigations, and award-winning films, Slavery at Sea, Pirates and Slaves and Thailand’s Seafood Slaves shone the global spotlight on these abuses, garnering international media attention, as well as greater scrutiny by businesses and policymakers worldwide.

 Our evidence contributed to the US State Department’s decision to place Thailand on Tier 3 in its Trafficking in Person Report across consecutive years, as well as towards the EU’s decision to formally warn Thailand under its illegal fishing regulation.
-Meanwhile in light of such public attention the Royal Thai Government (RTG) has introduced new legislation to control its fishing fleet, including banning destructive gears, introducing new fines and setting inshore exclusion zones.
+Meanwhile in light of such public attention the Royal Thai Government introduced new legislation to control its fishing fleet, including banning destructive gears, introducing new fines and setting inshore exclusion zones.
+The nation also became the first in Asia to ratify the international standards for work in the fishing industry.

 EJF's continued efforts

 We continue to work in Thailand to expose the continued abuses in the country’s seafood sector, supporting the government in its aims to effectively implement and enforce its new legislation, while closing existing gaps.
-We are calling on the government to reduce its fleet capacity - to relieve the pressure of its over-exploited oceans - and to urgently reform its labour laws to give migrant workers a voice.
+We are also calling on the government to reduce its fleet capacity to relieve the pressure of its over-exploited oceans.

 Thailand's seafood sector